Effect of the Faradarmani Consciousness Field on Mutant Strain of SARS-CoV-2

 Abstract

 The COVID-19 pandemic is still a threat to global health.
 In late 2020, the rapid emergence of SARS-CoV-2 mutant strains was reported, raising concerns in the prevention and treatment of COVID-19.
-SARS-CoV-2 that encoded a D614G mutation in the viral spike (S) protein predominated globally and this change increased virus transmission.
-Furthermore, the false-negative results from respiratory specimens are one of the problems in the detection of COVID-19.
-The Taheri Consciousness Fields (TCFs) introduced by Mohammad Ali Taheri, is a novel field that is neither matter nor energy.
-Therefore, it is non-quantifiable and cannot be directly observed or measured.
+SARS-CoV-2 carrying the D614G mutation in the viral spike (S) protein predominated globally, and this change increased virus transmission.
+Furthermore, false-negative results in respiratory specimens are a problem in COVID-19 detection.
+Taheri Consciousness Fields (TCFs) introduced by Mohammad Ali Taheri are novel fields that neither matter nor energy.
+Therefore, they are not quantifiable and cannot be directly observed or measured.
 However, it is possible to demonstrate and measure the effects of these fields through standard scientific experiments.
-The present study aimed to evaluate the effect of Faradarmani CF as one of the TCFs on mutant D614G virus titer and RNA copy number and the quality of amplification of coronavirus genome fragments.
-The results of this study showed that the Faradarmani CF increased replication of non-mutated and mutated viruses compared with control samples and increased the replication fitness.
-The Faradarmani CF increased the rate of replication of the mutant strain close to the non-mutant strain in the cells, and in fact, reached a biological equilibrium of compatibility similar to that of the Wuhan strain with the cell.
-In addition, the PCR products of coronavirus genome fragments under the influence of the Faradarmani CF had sharper bonds on gel electrophoresis with more quality of amplification compared with the control.
-This result suggests that Faradarmani CF can be used in diagnostic assays to minimize the number of false, negative results and improve the sensitivity of the diagnostic tests.
+The present study aimed to evaluate the effect of Faradarmani CF, one of the TCFs, on the titer and RNA copy number of the mutant D614G virus and on the quality of amplification of coronavirus genome fragments.
+The results of this study showed that Faradarmani CF increased the replication of both non-mutated and mutated viruses compared with the control, thereby improving their replication fitness.
+The Faradarmani CF increased the rate of replication of the mutant strain in cells to a level close to that of the non-mutant strain, and, in fact, reached a biological equilibrium of compatibility similar to that of the Wuhan strain with the cells.
+The study suggests that Faradarmani CF acted as a modulator, equalizing replication rates between mutant and non-mutant strains, thereby achieving a biological equilibrium akin to the Wuhan strain.
+Scientifically, this is provocative; it challenges conventional molecular biology and demands rigorous studies.
+In addition, the PCR products of coronavirus genome fragments under the influence of the Faradarmani CF showed sharper bands on gel electrophoresis and higher-quality amplification compared with the control.
+This result suggests that Faradarmani CF can be used in diagnostic assays to reduce false-negative results and improve test sensitivity.
 Based on the results, it is recommended that the effects of TCFs on other mutants be investigated.